7h30th3r0n3/PwnGridSpam/README.md

 - **Event Ready:** Ideal for live demonstrations at hacking events.

 ## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the `LICENSE` part for details.

 ## Credits
 Special thanks to the open-source community and all contributors.